processism/processism.github.io/personal-development.md

 ## Health as Dynamic Balance

-Health isn't a state but a process:
+Health isn't a state but a process of continuous adaptation, dynamic equilibrium, flowing energy, and integrated systems.
-- Continuous adaptation
-- Dynamic equilibrium
-- Flowing energy
-- Integrated systems

 <div class="key-insight">
 <strong>Wellness:</strong>